On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Recourse policies

 Let~$M$ be the matrix given by the inequalities defining~$\tilde{\Pi}$.
-Note that we may rearrange the columns of~$M$ so that its rows have the consecutive ones property, meaning that~$M$ is totally unimodular (Corollary~2.10 of~\cite{NemhauserW88} or Exercise~4.8 of~\cite{ipbook}).
+Note that we may rearrange the columns of~$M$ so that its rows have the consecutive ones property, so we know that~$M$ is TU (see Corollary~2.10 of~\cite{NemhauserW88}).
 Hence, Theorem~4.4 of~\cite{ipbook} implies that~$\tilde{\Pi}$ is integral, and by the definition of an integral convex set,~$\tilde{\Pi} = \conv(\tilde{\Pi} \cap \Z^{[N] \times V_+}) = \conv(\policy(R))$. \end{proof}